List of Marvel Comics characters: Z: Zoe Zimmer

-Zoe Zimmer is a fictional character appearing in American comic books published by Marvel Comics.
+Zoe Zimmer is a character appearing in American comic books published by Marvel Comics.

-Zoe Zimmer was the most popular girl at Coles Academic High School.
-She is a former bully of Kamala Khan, who later befriended her, and developed a romantic interest in Nakia Bahadir.
+Zoe Zimmer is the most popular girl at Coles Academic High School.
+She is a former school bully of Kamala Khan who later befriended her and developed a romantic interest in Nakia Bahadir.

 Zoe Zimmer in other media

 Zoe Zimmer appears in Ms. Marvel (2022), portrayed by Laurel Marsden.

 Zirksu

 Zirksu is a character appearing in comic books related to Marvel Comics.
 The character, created by Roy Thomas and Jim Craig, first appeared in Marvel Premiere #35 (January 1977).
 He is a Skrull who assumed the alias Diabolik while being an enemy of 3-D Man.

 Zirksu in other media

 Zirksu appears in Secret Invasion, portrayed by Mark Lewis.
 This version is a member of the Skrull Resistance who posed as an unidentified man.

+Zodiak

+Zodiak is a supervillain associated with Ghost Rider, first appearing in Ghost Rider #10 (1991).
+He has twelve superhuman abilities, each associated with a different zodiac sign, and uses mechanical doppelgangers that he creates under the Gemini sign.
+Zodiak was formed when twelve of the demonic Dykkors combined themselves with bookstore owner Norman Harrison so he would help them fulfill their goal of killing humans.
+Zodiak worked as a hitman until he was killed in a fight with Ghost Rider and Suicide.

 Zom

-Zom is a fictional character, a gigantic semi-humanoid demon who has clashed with Doctor Strange.
+Zom is a character, a gigantic semi-humanoid demon who has clashed with Doctor Strange.
 Created by Stan Lee and Marie Severin, he first appeared in Strange Tales #156.

 Zom is a powerful mystical entity who Dormammu and Eternity previously imprisoned in an amphora.
 In the present day, Doctor Strange battles Dormammu's sister Umar and frees Zom to assist him.
 He succeeds in getting Umar to retreat, but is overwhelmed when Zom attacks him.
 The Ancient One instructs Strange to cut off Zom's hair, which summons the Living Tribunal to defeat Zom.

 In the "World War Hulk" storyline, Strange harnesses Zom's power in an unsuccessful attempt to battle the Hulk.